armada-ths/old.armada.nu/content/recruitment.md

 ## Information

-The application for the Operations Team 2020 will open soon!
+The application for the Operations Team 2020 will open soon.
 So if you feel like you want to be a part of the core team of THS Armada, contact Daniel Aston with your questions or book a fika at a@armada.nu.